rclone/rclone/docs/content/cloudinary.md

 This is a backend for the [Cloudinary](https://cloudinary.com/) platform

 #### About Cloudinary
-[Cloudinary](https://cloudinary.com/) is an an image and video API platform.
+[Cloudinary](https://cloudinary.com/) is an image and video API platform.
-Trusted by 1.5 million developers and 10,000 enterprise and hyper-growth companies as a critical part of their tech stack to deliver visualize engaging experiences.
+Trusted by 1.5 million developers and 10,000 enterprise and hyper-growth companies as a critical part of their tech stack to deliver visually engaging experiences.

 #### Accounts & Pricing